-Inventories, principally raw materials and finished goods, are valued at the lower of cost (weighted average cost) or net realizable value.
+Inventories, principally raw materials and finished goods, are valued at the lower of cost (standard cost) or net realizable value.
 Our finished goods inventory consists primarily of completed electrical cable that has been manufactured for various heat tracing solutions, as well as various types of immersion, circulation and space heaters for our process heating business.
 Most of our manufactured product offerings are built to industry standard specifications that have general purpose applications and therefore are sold to a variety of customers in various industries.
 Some of our products, such as custom orders and ancillary components outsourced from third-party manufacturers, have more specific applications and therefore may be at a higher risk of inventory obsolescence.
 We determine the inventory valuation reserves based on recent actual usage history.
-In cases where we are aware of a problem in the valuation of a certain item, a specific reserve is recorded to reduce the item to its estimated net realizable using an estimation of expected sell price less any disposal costs.
+In cases where we are aware of changes needed in the valuation of a certain item, a specific reserve is recorded to reduce the item to its estimated net realizable value using an estimate of expected sales price less any disposal costs.